Retool Static IP: Connect Retool to Firewalled Databases and APIs

 Database still rejecting connection after allowlisting: Check that both static IPs are in your allowlist, not just one.
 QuotaGuard uses two IPs in a load-balanced pair.
 Traffic can come from either.

 Middleware approach returning slow queries: Add connection pooling to your middleware service.
-Each Retool query hitting the middleware without pooling opens a new database connection.
+Each Retool query hitting the middleware without pooling opens a new connection.
 That adds latency and hits connection limits on databases like RDS.
-The pg Pool example above handles this correctly.

 Get Started

 Start a free trial, get your proxy URL from the dashboard, and configure your Retool deployment.
-Self-hosted Retool is two environment variables and a redeploy.
+Self-hosted Retool (v2.110+) is one environment variable and a redeploy.
 Retool Cloud with direct database connections needs the middleware pattern, which takes a bit longer but gives you a cleaner security model.

 See plans and start a free trial.